 Admission Selection: Competitive.
 Selection factors will consist of the following:

 A minimum GPA of 3.3 is required for Alberta residents and 3.5 for Non-Alberta residents to be considered.
-To be considered for entry after only two or three years at a university or college, students must have all the prerequisites as well as an exceptional academic average (minimum GPA of 3.7) and exceptional personal qualifications.
+To be considered for entry after only two or three years at a university, students must have a minimum, GPA of 3.7 and exceptional personal qualifications.
 Additional selection factors include personal activities, interview and reference letters.

 For more information on the admission requirements for the Doctor of Medicine program, see §15.9.9 of the U of A Calendar.

 Because the U of A wants you to succeed, our admissions policy ensures that all students, regardless of citizenship, have the language skills they need to understand, participate and learn in our classes.
 The primary language of instruction in our classes, with the exception of those at the Faculte Saint-Jean, is English.
 For more information on the English Language Proficiency policy refer to the U of A Calendar.
 Information on writing ELP examinations is also available.